 The speed of a brushless motor is most times greater than the actual speed required for the flapping mechanism, therefore to step it down it is passed through a gear train to get the desired speed.
 The gear train also serves the purpose of increasing the motor torque output to the desired output to drive the flapping mechanism; this is a result of the gear ratio.

 Linkages, cranks and connecting rods are used to transmit the rotary motion of the gears to the wings.
 In this project, two cranks are connected to the gear system in such a way that they both rotate at the same speed but in opposite directions.
 Connecting rods are attached to these cranks which are primarily responsible for the up and down motion that constitute the flapping of the wings.
-In-line with Newton’s 3rd law of motion it was determined that the positive lift force generated by the wing flap during its downward stroke would be countered by an equivalent negative force during its upward stroke due to the fact that the parameters responsible for generating both forces are equal.
+In-line with Newton’s 3rd law of motion it is determined that the positive lift force generated by the wing flap during its downward stroke would be countered by an equivalent negative force during its upward stroke due to the fact that the parameters responsible for generating both forces are equal.
 The result of this finding is that the ornithopter would tend to oscillate vertically without achieving any overall lift while the weight force pulls it down.
 To vary the magnitude of these two forces, a wing joint is implemented.

 The function of the wing joint is to reduce the wing span during the upward flap which in turn reduces the surface area on which the negative lift acts and increase the wingspan during the downward flap that increases the surface area acted upon to produce a positive lift force.
-There are various methods for implementing the wing joint but for the purpose of this project the wing was divided into two sections with a joint.
-Then one end of a linkage was connected to the mid-section of the connecting rod, while its other end is connected to the second section of the wing.
+There are various methods for implementing the wing joint but for the purpose of this project the wing is divided into two sections with a joint.
+Then one end of a linkage is connected to the mid-section of the connecting rod, while its other end is connected to the second section of the wing.
 As the wing descends from its maximum stroke angle the angle between the two wing sections increases as both sections tend to align linearly to increase the wing span.

 2.3.4 Flight Control